honghong516/DataBase-Access-Object-Practice/README.md

 # DataBase-Access-Object-Practice
-use DAO to operate database, include common CRUD operations, code is java
+code is java, use DAO to operate database, include common CRUD operations